changetocoding/CSharpTraining/Lesson07-EntityFramework.md

 EF6 is the entity framework for .net framework projects (old .net) EFCore is for .net core projects.

 They are dev'd in parallel but there are big breaking changes between them.
-We will focus on EF6 (what is used at ETP)
+We will focus on EFCore

 You already know alot of this so please explain: